LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 Traits
 ******

-Traits provide a way to define data type functionality in a modular fashion.
-Each trait includes a set of reusable method implementations along with a set of requirements that must be satisfied in order for the included methods to function properly.
+Traits provide a way to define type functionality in a modular fashion.
+Each :dfn:`trait` includes a set of reusable method implementations along with a set of requirements that must be satisfied in order for the included methods to function properly.

 Trait Logic
 ===========

-Traits allow a hierarchy of data types which share common functionality to be created without relying on single or multiple inheritance.
+Traits allow a hierarchy of types that share common functionality to be created without relying on single or multiple inheritance.
 Traits are similar to mixins and abstract classes found in other languages.

 Each trait encapsulates a set of requirements and provides a set of member methods.
-When a trait is applied to a data type, the requirements are checked.
+When a trait is applied to a type, the requirements are checked.
 If they are satisfied, then the provided member methods are added to the type as if they had been implemented directly in the type.
 Traits can only define public member methods.

-Lasso includes many types which have common member methods.
-For example, the :type:`pair`, :type:`array`, :type:`string`, and other data types implement ``first``, ``second``, and ``last`` methods which return the named element. ::
+Lasso includes many types that have common member methods.
+For example, the :type:`pair`, :type:`array`, :type:`string`, and other types implement ``first``, ``second``, and ``last`` methods which return the named element. ::

    array(1, 2, 3, 4)->last